brevzin/cpp_proposals/2996_reflection/reflection.md

 3. Failing to be a constant expression
 4. Throwing an exception of type `E`, which requires a language extension for such exceptions to be catchable during `constexpr` evaluation

-We found that we disliked (1) since there is no satisfying value that can be returned for a call like `template_arguments_of(^int)`: We could return a `std::vector<std::meta::info>` having a single invalid reflection, but this makes for awkward error handling.
+We found that we disliked (1) since there is no satisfying value that can be returned for a call like `template_arguments_of(^^int)`: We could return a `std::vector<std::meta::info>` having a single invalid reflection, but this makes for awkward error handling.
 The experience offered by (3) is at least consistent, but provides no immediate means for a user to "recover" from an error.

 Either `std::expected` or constexpr exceptions would allow for a consistent and straightforward interface.
 Deciding between the two, we noticed that many of usual concerns about exceptions do not apply during translation: